Article Badge Image

 Collision and comprehensive coverage may not make sense when your vehicle is not worth much.

-For example, let’s say you have a car that has a resale value of $2,000.
-It may not make sense to pay $400 or $500 per year for collision and comprehensive because the annual cost of coverage will eventually outstrip the value of the vehicle.
+For example, let’s say you have a car with a resale value of $2,000.
+It may not make sense to pay $400 or $500 per year for collision and comprehensive because the annual cost of coverage will eventually outstrip the vehicle's value.

 Deductibles